Alden Dirks

 • 1001 Mushrooms

-• Downloads
+• Publications

 Teaching

 My journey as a teacher formally began in 2014 when I served as a Science Associate for an introductory biology course at Swarthmore College.
-In this position, I worked closely with the teaching faculty on pedagogy and tutored groups of students in weekly study sessions.
+In this position, I workshopped pedagogy with the faculty and tutored groups of students in weekly study sessions.
 Teaching was challenging but also very rewarding.
 I reveled in the act of biological story telling and shared in my students' feelings of triumphous joy at understanding new concepts.
 These feelings are only amplified when I teach close to my passions.
-As a graduate student instructor at University of Michigan, I have taught two semesters of microbiology and will be teaching mycology in fall, 2020.
-These are exciting opportunities to hone my leadership skills in a classroom setting, my ability to motivate students, and my effectiveness at communicating challenging biological concepts, all the while cultivating inclusivity.

 Outreach